-The midsole of a shoe is generally the first line of defense that brunts the initial impact with each step you take.
+The midsole of a shoe is generally the first line of defense that blunts the initial impact with each step you take.
 There are a number of different materials that midsoles can be crafted from, but the two most popular are EVA and polyurethane.

 EVA midsoles have great shock absorbing properties without adding much weight.
 The only downfall to this material is its lack of durability over the long run.
-After enough general use, EVA midsoles will lose their cushioning ability and no longer serve its purpose.
+After enough general use, EVA midsoles will lose their cushioning ability and no longer serve their purpose.

 Polyurethane midsoles are higher quality, but they typically bump the price tag up a few dollars.
 This type of midsole can withstand substantial use and still maintain all of its shock absorbing properties.
 It does weigh slightly more than EVA, but that’s a small sacrifice for the increased wear life.

 After the midsole, it falls to the responsibility of quality insoles to absorb any remaining shockwaves from the jarring impact of solid surfaces.
-Most of the best work boots for working on concrete will come with good insoles, but sometimes you may find it necessary to upgrade to better ones.
+Most of the best work boots for concrete will come with good insoles, but sometimes you may find it necessary to upgrade to better ones.

 Foot & Ankle Support

 As we touched on briefly above, working on hard surfaces can be very damaging to your body.
-Without proper support from your footwear, your day to day job can slowly wreak havoc on your bones and joints.
+Without proper support from your boots, your day to day job can slowly wreak havoc on your bones and joints.